redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 >(Laughter.)
 Now it seems a new stage is beginning, opposed to the
 >first.
 Now they are demanding not the politicalisation of the
 >Secretariat, but its technicalisation, not the suppression of the
 >Politbureau, but its omnipotence....
-My only ear is that the Party will
+My only fear is that the Party
->nor agree. _(A voice:_ Excellent!)
+>will not agree. (_A voice:_ Excellent!)

 Stalin's game in all its simple astuteness is exposed in this speech.
 Master of the mechanism of government by the hold of the Party over the